PurpleKingdomGames/indigo-website/indigodocs/gameloop/events.md

 title: Events
 ---

-> This pages has not yet been reviewed for compatibility with version 0.7.0.
-Details may now be incorrect.

 ## The event loop

 The life-cycle of events in Indigo is very strict so that we can support referential transparency.